 WeChat US ban worries to cloud Tencent results as investors seek clarity

+China's Tencent Holdings will be under pressure to address concerns on the impact of a U.S. ban on WeChat-related transactions and outline its plans to mitigate any fallout as it reports second-quarter results on Wednesday.

-HONG KONG: China's Tencent Holdings will be under pressure to address concerns on the impact of a US ban on WeChat-related transactions and outline its plans to mitigate any fallout as it reports second-quarter results on Wednesday (Aug 12).
+HONG KONG: China's Tencent Holdings will be under pressure to address concerns on the impact of a U.S. ban on WeChat-related transactions and outline its plans to mitigate any fallout as it reports second-quarter results on Wednesday.

 So far, Asia's largest gaming and social media firm has said it is reviewing the potential consequences.
 Financial markets and millions of consumers will be seeking more clarity when Tencent unveils its April-June results.